s-sohani/knowledge/DataLake/Swift.md

 - Swift is scaled by adding additional nodes, which allows for a cost-effective l**inear storage expansion**
 - When adding or replacing hardware, data **does not have to be migrated to a new storage system**, i.e. there are no fork-lift upgrades
 - Failed nodes and drives can be swapped out while the cluster is running with no downtime.
 New nodes and drives can be added the same way.
+- Swift client libraries such as Java, Python, Ruby, or JavaScript.